Park Falls, Wisconsin: Sports and recreation

 The abundance of public forests and several lakes, including the Turtle-Flambeau Flowage to the east of the city, has made Park Falls a destination for outdoor enthusiasts.
 Hunting, fishing, snowmobiling and ATV riding are popular attractions and the town is connected to an extensive system of off-highway vehicle (OHV) trails.

-The Chequamegon Screaming Eagles (formerly the Park Falls Cardinals and Glidden Black Bears due to a consolidation), have had a long-standing rivalry with the Phillips Loggers.
+The Chequamegon Screaming Eagles (formerly the Park Falls Cardinals and Glidden Black Bears due to a consolidation), have a long-standing rivalry with the Phillips Loggers.

 Events

 Park Falls celebrates its community festival, Flambeau Rama, every year during the first weekend in August.
 Many high school class reunions are held during the four-day event.